Apples, beer, wine and pumpkins. Four things closely associated with the Austrian province of Styria (German: Steiermark).

-And once a year around mid-April, lorry loads of apples, beer, wine and pumpkin products travel up the southern motorway to Vienna for the 4-day Styrian Spring (Steiermark Frühling) festival on the Rathausplatz.
+And once a year around March or April, lorry loads of apples, beer, wine and pumpkin products travel up the southern motorway to Vienna for the 4-day Styrian Spring (Steiermark Frühling) festival on the Rathausplatz square.

-It’s a celebration of the province, its culture and (particularly) its culinary delights: the 2016 festival, for example, featured a 30 metre apple strudel.
+The festival is a celebration of one of Austria’s mountainous provinces, its culture and (particularly) its culinary delights.
+One year, for example, featured a 30-metre apple strudel.

-The square in front of the Rathaus turns into a little piece of Styria transplanted into the capital, with booths and wooden cabins, turf, mulch and floral displays adding rural charm to the city centre.
+The square in front of the Rathaus turns into a little piece of Styria, with booths and wooden cabins, turf, mulch and floral displays adding rural charm to the urban landscape.

-Many people here are in traditional dress, from senior citizens with imperious moustaches to youngsters sporting Lederhosen and sunglasses – not just booth staff, but visitors, too.
-It’s not a display for the Viennese and tourists, but the continuation of an authentic tradition.
-You can get some idea of the festival feeling from this 2016 promo video:
+Many people appear in traditional dress, from senior citizens with imperious moustaches to youngsters sporting Lederhosen and sunglasses – not just booth staff, but visitors, too.

-Numerous booths cover the main tourism regions in the province, from the city of Graz through to the extensive Alpine areas, and there are demonstrations of traditional crafts, like basket weaving.
+Numerous booths cover the main tourism regions in the province, from the city of Graz through to the extensive Alpine areas, and you can enjoy demonstrations of traditional crafts, like basket weaving.

 As you wander around, two things strike you:

-There are indeed an awful lot of booths, tents and cabins selling Styrian wine and schnapps.
+An awful lot of booths, tents and cabins seem to sell Styrian wine and schnapps.
 A very distinctive regional wine, for example, is the Schilcher rosé made from the local Blauer Wildbacher grape.

 They like their food, too.

-It’s a great atmosphere and perhaps a good place to eat as you wander the more traditional city sights.
+The festival has a great atmosphere and perhaps makes a good place to eat as you wander the more traditional city sights.
 Though it can get very busy.
 On our last visit, we retired to the nearby Sluka café-konditorei to recharge with coffee and cake.